-We imagine an all-white room is to an interior designer what a blank canvas is to a painter.
+We imagine an all-white room to an interior designer is what a blank canvas is to a painter.
 The potential of a bleached-out backdrop is exciting, but the expectations are incredibly daunting.
-Before you begin decorating, you probably have so many questions, like what colors pairs well with a milky-hued home?
+Before you begin decorating, you probably have so many questions: What colors pairs well with a milky-hued home?
 How do you create visual interest and break up the monotony?
 Which furniture styles suit the ivory aesthetic?